White Sox vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 - In eight games as the underdog over the last 10 matchups, the White Sox have posted a mark of 3-5.

-- In their last 10 matchups with a total posted by sportsbooks, the White Sox and their foes are 3-7-0 when it comes to hitting the over.
+- In their last 10 matchups with a total posted by oddsmakers, the White Sox and their foes are 4-6-0 when it comes to hitting the over.

-- The White Sox are 1-1-0 against the runline over their past 10 contests (two of those matchups had a runline set by oddsmakers).
+- The White Sox have put together a 1-1-0 record against the spread over their previous 10 games (bookmakers set runlines in two of those games).

 White Sox Betting Records & Stats

-- Chicago has a record of 5-9 in games where sportsbooks have it as underdogs of at least +140 on the moneyline.

-- The White Sox have an implied victory probability of 41.7% according to the moneyline set by sportsbooks for this matchup.

-- Chicago and its opponents have hit the over in 42 of its 97 games with a total this season.
+- Games involving Chicago have gone over the total set by oddsmakers in 43 of 98 chances this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!